i-e-b/StreamDb/README.md

 ## To-do:

-* [ ] Try replacing CRC with some kind of FEC code <-- going to experiment here
+A rework of the page table class is probably needed.

+* [ ] Improve path index to support multiple versions
 * [ ] Improve page structure to support more robust versioning
-* [ ] Improve path index to support multiple versions
 * [ ] Better free-list structure (more thread safe, better balancing)
+* [ ] Try replacing CRC with some kind of FEC code
 * [x] Thread safety tests
 * [x] Complete database entry point stuff
 * [x] Re-write path lookup serialisation, so that it's append only